Mr-XcHan/FGO/README.md

-# Project Name (TBD)
+# FGO - Long Chain-of-Thought Compression via Fine-Grained Group Policy Optimization

-This repository is an implementation of our previous paper: `xxx`.
+This repository is an implementation of paper: `Long Chain-of-Thought Compression via Fine-Grained Group Policy Optimization`.

 The project builds on Hugging Face Transformers / TRL and focuses on GRPO-style post-training with composable reward functions for math reasoning and structured output formats.